earthlng/aboutconfig/README.md

 The bare minimum to keep the old XUL-based `about:config` version available in Firefox 87+

-Mostly copied from https://github.com/xiaoxiaoflood/firefox-scripts, all credit goes to him/her.
+Mostly copied from https://github.com/xiaoxiaoflood/firefox-scripts, all credit goes to them.

 ## Installation